 3. Hurrying Through Calculations

-As the SAT is a timed exam, it’s easy to feel the rush.
-Consequently, students may hastily perform basic calculations like addition, multiplication, or fraction simplification, resulting in careless errors.
+The SAT is a timed exam, and therefore, it is easy to feel rushed.
+As a result, students may rush calculations like addition, multiplication, or simplification of fractions, leading them to careless mistakes.

 How to Correct It: